 How to Thread A Sewing Machine Needle Easily – Tips & Tricks

-While I have automatic needle threaders on all my sewing machines, the threaders don’t work when threading a twin needle, and my serger also requires hand threading.
+While I have automatic needle threaders on all my sewing machines, they don’t work when threading a twin needle, and my serger also requires hand threading the needles.

-(And before we start, if you need help learning how to thread a sewing machine itself, I’ve written two companion posts: how to thread a Singer sewing machine and how to thread a Brother sewing machine.
-These both feature directions for how to thread a needle on a sewing machine using the built-in automatic needle threader.)
+But first, if you need help learning how to thread a sewing machine, I’ve written two companion posts: how to thread a Singer sewing machine and thread a Brother sewing machine.
+These feature directions for using the built-in automatic needle threader.

 Needle Threading Tips – Before We Start

-By profession, I’m an eye doctor, though I infrequently practice now.
+I’m an eye doctor by profession, though I practice infrequently now.
 One of the first questions I get from patients with gradual vision decreases is how to thread a needle with poor eyesight.

 If you have problems visualizing the eye of the needle and haven’t seen your eye doctor recently, the first step is to schedule a check-up!